 The movie Grandma’s Boy was a loosely-based look at life working in the video game industry.
 In many cases, it was a bad movie – portraying stereotypes of a slacker lifestyle and still succeeding in the video game industry.
 Fact is, working in the video game industry is more than just playing games.
-Sure, there are the select few that get to play the latest versions of Grand Theft Auto, Call of Duty: Black Ops, World of Warcraft, Madden Football, or test out new games for the Nintendo Wii, Playstation 4 or Xbox One, among others.
+Sure, there are the select few that get to play the latest versions of Grand Theft Auto, Call of Duty: Black Ops, World of Warcraft, Madden Football, or test out new games for the Nintendo Wii, Playstation 5, or Xbox Series X, among others.

 The video game industry is booming and new technology and developments is creating competition – and more job opportunities than ever before.
 In fact, according to the Entertainment Software Associations (ESA) sales of computer and video game software reached $23.5 billion in 2015.

 But just because you are a gamer doesn’t mean you will find success in this industry.
 Those with the right skills are needed to fit some pretty technical positions.
 Okay, let’s face it, working in the video game industry still can be pretty cool and those in the industry have jobs like these: